-

 12. How do the director’s duties change if the company is in financial difficulties?

-In circumstances of insolvency, director’s liability toward creditors may arise where directors have allowed the company to continue its commercial activity when they should have foreseen that the company lacked the margin capacity to fulfil its duties.
-Pursuant to Albanian law, a director has the obligation to convene a shareholders’ meeting in the event that according to the company’s financial statements or interim financial reports there is a risk that the company’s assets will not be sufficient to cover its liabilities within the next 3 months of operation.
+In circumstances of insolvency, the director’s liability toward creditors may arise where directors have allowed the company to continue its commercial activity when they should have foreseen that the company lacked the margin capacity to fulfill its duties.
+According to Albanian law, a director must convene a shareholders’ meeting in the event that according to the company’s financial statements or interim financial reports, there is a risk that the company’s assets will not be sufficient to cover its liabilities within the next 3 months of operation.

 13. What potential liabilities can a director incur?